Skip to main content

 To verify your identity, you will need to take photos of your ID online, or bring your ID in person to a United States Post Office.

-You need a phone or tablet with a camera to take photos of your ID using Login.gov’s camera tool, not a webcam.
+You need a phone or tablet with a camera to take photos of your ID using Login.gov’s camera tool.
+You cannot use a webcam.
 If you are using a computer, we will text you a link to open Login.gov on your phone or tablet.
 You will switch back to your computer after you take photos.

 1. Place your ID on a solid, dark background.